netidx/netidx-book/src/administration.md

     degraded server at each heartbeat interval.
 In a nutshell write clients,
      - try 3 times to write to each server
      - try failed servers again each 1/2 `writer_ttl`
-     - return success for a batch if at least 1 server accepts it
-- Bug/Misconfig: There's really not much that can be done about either of these kinds of failures.
+     - never fail a batch, just log an error and keep trying next 1/2 `writer_ttl`

-One important consequence of the write client behavior is that in the event that all the resolver servers crash, as long as all the publishers are still running they will start republishing everything after a maximum of 1/2 `writer_ttl` has elapsed.
+One important consequence of the write client behavior is that in the event all the resolver servers crash, when they come back up publishers will republishing everything after a maximum of 1/2 `writer_ttl` has elapsed.